Cosisety/Roblox-Rewind/PrivacyPolicy.md

 This clears Rewind cache data used for analysis and exchange-rate cache data.
 Preference settings (for example language/accessibility and telemetry opt-out) are retained unless you uninstall the extension.

 Uninstalling the extension removes extension-local stored data.

+## Footnote on Game Availability

+The connected Roblox game used with **Generate Game Code** is currently in beta and has not had a full public release yet.
+Availability, access, and behavior may change while beta testing continues.

 ## Contact